Reducing out of stocks: 5 ways you can avoid losing sales

 1. Ensure your data is reliable and up to date

-Armed with this information, you can then put measures in place to make best use of your stock and plan ahead more effectively.
+Armed with this information, you can then put measures in place to make the best use of your stock and plan ahead more effectively.

-2. Anticipate demand with effective forecasting
+2. Anticipate demand

-You may have a good overall picture of what stock you have, but you also need to be able to understand what you’re going to need in the future.
-To do this, you need to be able to interrogate your data to anticipate demand and make accurate forecasts so you can determine what products to order and when.
+You may have an overall picture of what stock you have, but you should also understand what you’re going to need in the future.
+To do this, you need to be able to analyze your sales history data to anticipate demand to accurately determine what products to order, in what amounts, and when.

 3. Understand the impact of key retail events and promotions

-Easter, Christmas, back to school, beginning of the summer holidays – these types of events all have a huge impact on your sales performance.
-The question is, do you have the ability to compare these types of events year on year, regardless of where they fall in the calendar, and properly prepare for them?
+Easter, Christmas, back to school, the beginning of the summer holidays – these types of events all have a huge impact on your sales performance.
+The question is, can you compare these types of events year on year, regardless of where they fall in the calendar, and properly prepare for them?
 If you want to really understand your sales performance, you need to clean up your sales history data and know exactly what information you’re dealing with.

 Here’s an example.
-There was an annual music festival on in your city last weekend.
-It brought a surge of tourists to the area and they all purchased lots of cold refreshments because it was hot and sunny.
+There was an annual music festival in your city last weekend.
+It brought a surge of tourists to the area, and they all purchased lots of cold refreshments because it was hot and sunny.
 But just because this happened last weekend, you cannot expect to see the same sales pattern the following week, but you do want to be able to plan for it the following year.
 When anticipating future demand, you need to be able to adjust for anomalies.
 And you also want to have the ability to accurately identify products with specific lifecycle patterns – such as swimwear and festive decorations – and account for regional variances.

 Similarly, discounts and promotions are likely to have a big impact on the quantity of products you sell in store, and you don’t want to risk under-stocking and selling out too quickly.
 Again, you need to be able to look back and identify sales spikes to see which products sold the most and when.